davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

     }

-  If the value of ``y`` is always 1, 2 or 3, then ``x`` is always initialized, but GCC doesnt know this.
+  If the value of ``y`` is always 1, 2 or 3, then ``x`` is always initialized, but GCC doesn't know this.
 To suppress the warning, you need to provide a default case with assert(0) or similar code.